-Our Trust operates safer recruitment procedures including making sure that:
+Our settings operate safer recruitment procedures including making sure that:

-- Statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006. - Statutory guidance relating to volunteers is followed. - At least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.
+• statutory duties to undertake required checks on staff who work with children are complied with in line with the Disclosure and Barring Service requirements for Regulated Activity; Teachers' Prohibition Orders; the Child Care Act 2006.

+• statutory guidance relating to volunteers is followed

+• at least one member of the recruitment panel members has undertaken safer recruitment training through an accredited training programme.

-Each school and the Central Team holds a Single Central Record (SCR) which demonstrates we have carried out the range of checks required by law on our staff.
-Our Trust complies with the requirements of KCSIE, (September 2022) - Part 3.
+Each setting holds a Single Central Records (SCR) which demonstrates we have carried out the range of checks required by law on our staff.

+Our Trust complies with the requirements of KCSIE, (September 2023) - Part 3.